archphile/website/content/blog/archphile-119-codename-corona-for-rpi23-and-odroid-c2-is-up.md

 +++
-title= "Archphile 1.19 beta - codename Corona for RPI2/3 and Odroid C2 is up)" date = 2020-04-10
+title= "Archphile 1.19 beta - codename Corona for RPI2/3 and Odroid C2 is up" date = 2020-04-10
 tags =  ["archphile"]
 +++